 2.)
 The oil is its normal color and viscosity.

 Now, let's find out what each of the two results mean:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this is BAD news and tells you without a shadow of a doubt that you do have a blown head gasket.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This is bad news and tells you without a shadow of a doubt that you do have a blown head gasket.